October 19, 2010

 I took the liberty of adding a few bells and whistles.
 Amy had a suggestion of adding a whistle sound to the train by getting one of those Hallmark recordable cards, and recording a sound from one of Darren’s Thomas toys.
 I thought that was a great idea.
 I went to Hallmark, but all the cards play a song or other sounds after the recordable part, which wasn't helpful.
 So I went to Amazon and found this, for $1 more:

-It’s a keychain that can record and play sounds (presumably so you can record where you parked your car and then play it back later).
-This thing was great, and it disassembled easily, which made it even better.
 I recorded a whistle sound from one of Darren's toys, and then took the keychain apart.
 I found the buttons on the circuit board, and soldered a wire to each connection for the "play" button, which were fortunately wide enough apart that my lack of soldering skill was not a problem.

 I used my new Dremel to make holes in the casing to accommodate my new wires, and reassembled the keychain.
 If I had thought ahead, I could have had the wires come out the holes where the keyring attaches, since I didn't need that anymore.